garris/BackstopJS/README.md

 Using Backstop as a locally installed standalone app looks like this....

-### Integration options (local install)

-Installing BackstopJS locally to your project makes a few integration options available.

-Using Backstop as a locally installed standalone app looks like this....

 ```
 # Install from your project root
 npm install backstopjs